stffrdhrn/berkeley-testfloat-2/README.txt

 Modified by Stafford Horne to fix gcc warnings and use with testing of GDB sim fpu.

 Note!
-I have not ported the windows assembly to linux, as I don't use it.
+I have not ported the windows assembly to linux as I don't use it.
-This means that running `testfloat` will crash trying test set the rounding mode of your FPU.
+This means that running `testfloat` will crash trying to set the rounding mode of your FPU.

 To build this you will also need softfloat, please use my version at: